Gremelody/intelligent-molecular-skeleton-design/README.md

 This is a more straightforward, single-target (`Eb`) study.
 Script filenames include a `-BQ` suffix for distinction.
 1.  **Feature Engineering (Script 2)**: Run `Feature Engineering-BQ.ipynb`, using `Original dataset-BQ.xlsx` as input to produce `Eb-final dataset-BQ.xlsx`.
 2.  **Model Training & Prediction (Scripts 3, 4, 5)**: Run `Tree_stacking-BQ.ipynb`, using `Eb-final dataset-BQ.xlsx` as input and `Eb-prediction-BQ.xlsx` for the final prediction.

 ---

-## 🚀 Key Features

-* **End-to-End Pipeline** 🛣️: Offers a complete solution from problem definition to final prediction, covering all critical stages of a scientific research task.
-* **Intelligent Library Sampling** 🧬: Employs symmetry analysis and an innovative hybrid sampling strategy to efficiently select the most informative and representative subset from a vast combinatorial space, saving significant resources on subsequent DFT calculations.
-* **Advanced Feature Engineering** 🛠️: Utilizes a three-stage "Filter-Embedded-Wrapper" strategy, combining Pearson correlation, SHAP feature importance, and iterative wrapper-based selection to precisely identify the optimal feature set.
-* **Efficient Hyperparameter Optimization** ⚡: Leverages the Bayesian Optimization algorithm to intelligently and efficiently search for the best hyperparameter combinations, far surpassing traditional grid or random search methods.
-* **Powerful Stacking Ensemble** 🧠: Integrates multiple high-performance base models (e.g., XGBoost, LightGBM) and trains a meta-learner to optimally combine their predictions, significantly boosting predictive accuracy and generalization.
-* **Unique Model Interpretability** 📊: Features a novel **"Two-Level Weighted SHAP Analysis"** method, which provides a globally unified and highly reliable feature importance ranking by considering the performance of both base models and the final ensemble.
-* **Reproducibility & Robustness** 🔁: Ensures complete reproducibility of results through global random seeds and assesses model stability and robustness via repeated cross-validation.

-## 🗺️ The Workflow

-This workflow seamlessly connects five core scripts to guide you from data generation to final prediction, following a clear, sequential path.

- **`Script 1: Molecule Generation & Sampling`**

- *Defines the problem, generates computational tasks*

- `⬇️`

- **`Script 2: Feature Engineering`**

- *Builds the initial database from DFT results, selects optimal features*

- `⬇️`

- **`Script 3: Hyperparameter Optimization`**

- *Finds the optimal "operating state" for each base model*

- `⬇️`

- **`Script 4: Stacking Ensemble & Evaluation`**

- *Assembles the "expert team" and evaluates the final model*

- `⬇️`

- **`Script 5: Prediction`**

- *Applies the trained model to solve real-world problems*

----